Dr. Nisha Cooch PhD, PMP

 However, given the ease of taking these types of CBD products, people often do not view adjusting concentration or dose as a deterrent for choosing the oral route of administration.

-Taking CBD Sublingually: CBD Extracts and Candies
+Taking CBD Sublingually: Full Spectrum CBD Oil and CBD Edibles

 For those who are not turned off by the taste and want to more quickly feel the effects of CBD, extracts and candies that can be easily held under the tongue or sucked on are a good option.
 This sublingual application of CBD has been shown to have clinical benefits.